One of the most exciting and provocative pieces of public theology I’ve ever come across, a masterful piece of work. Mark, learn and inwardly digest

 OUT NOW!

-In this episode we delve deeper into how our ideas of place and land profoundly shape how we think about what it means to begin the processes of repair and healing from the violence and poverty of displacement.
+In this episode we delve deeper into how our ideas of place and land profoundly shape what it means to begin the processes of repair and healing from the violence and poverty of displacement.

-We explore further the connections between displacement, land, gentrification and colonialism and drawing on notions of commons from biblical theology to indigenous wisdom, we will begin to reconstruct a more hopeful vision of connection to land, place and community.
+We explore further the connections between displacement, land, gentrification and colonialism.
+Drawing on notions of commons from biblical theology to indigenous wisdom, we will begin to reconstruct a more hopeful vision of connection to land, place and community.

 OUT NOW!